A light rail presents many advantages, including that it is fast, easy and ecofriendly.

 Under the Ringby partnership, the municipalities and the Capital Region have joined forces on a political vision to link up urban development with public transport, as well as transformation strategies to achieve the visions.

 It is assessed that until 2032 the Greater Copenhagen Light Rail and urban development in the area can create up to 36,500 new workplaces, and towards 32,000 new residents.

 Light rail systems in other countries

 Light rail systems in Denmark

 The Greater Copenhagen Light Rail is one of three new light rails that are being established in Denmark.
 Here, you can read more about the other light rail lines:

 Denmark's first light rail opened in Aarhus in december 2017.
-Odense Light Rail is expected to open in 2020, and The Greater Copenhagen Light Rail is planned to open in the second half of 2024.
+Odense Light Rail is expected to open in 2020, and The Greater Copenhagen Light Rail is planned to open in 2025.